 In recent years, FIRE has seen a number of colleges and universities hamper—whether intentionally or just through a misunderstanding of the law—the invitation of controversial speakers by levying additional security costs on the sponsoring student organizations.

-The U.S. Supreme Court addressed exactly this issue in Forsyth County v.
-Nationalist Movement, 505 U.S. 123 (1992), when it struck down a Georgia ordinance that permitted the local government to set varying fees for events based upon how much police protection the event would need.
-Criticizing the ordinance, the Court wrote that “[t]he fee assessed will depend on the administrator’s measure of the amount of hostility likely to be created by the speech based on its content.
+The Supreme Court addressed exactly this issue in Forsyth County v.
+Nationalist Movement, 505 U.S. 123 (1992), in which it struck down an ordinance in Georgia that permitted the local government to set varying fees for events based upon how much police protection the event would need.
+Invalidating the ordinance, the Court wrote that “[t]he fee assessed will depend on the administrator’s measure of the amount of hostility likely to be created by the speech based on its content.
 Those wishing to express views unpopular with bottle throwers, for example, may have to pay more for their permit.”
 Id. at 134.
 Deciding that such a determination required county administrators to “examine the content of the message that is conveyed,” the Court wrote that “[l]isteners’ reaction to speech is not a content-neutral basis for regulation. … Speech cannot be financially burdened, any more than it can be punished or banned, simply because it might offend a hostile mob.”
-Id. at 134–35 (emphasis added.)
+Id. at 134–35 (emphasis added).

 Despite the clarity of the law on this issue, the impermissible use of security fees to burden controversial speech is all too common on university campuses.